garth5689/garth5689.github.io/_posts/2017-02-09-boggle_solver.md

 ~~~

 ### Recursive Searching
 This is where the magic happens.
-Through the power of [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)), this function traverses the grid, recording words it finds along the way.
+Through the power of [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) and [backtracking](https://en.wikipedia.org/wiki/Backtracking), this function traverses the grid, recording words it finds along the way.
 The function maintains a list of found `path`, `word` pairs and spits them out as the search goes.

 ~~~ python
 def recurse_grid(grid, path, current_word, words_trie, found_words):